jessepav/lacygoill-wiki-backup/algo.md

    - A and B may have nothing in common

-Writing the hypotheses is important because it  helps you focus on one idea at a time, and find  good experiments (modifications of the MWE)  which will make you gain some insight.
+Writing the hypotheses is important because it  helps you focus on one idea at a time, and find  good experiments (modifications of the MRE)  which will make you gain some insight.
 OTOH, having multiple ideas in mind  at the same time, and experimenting blindly will make you lose time.